mauricelambert/WebScripts/docs/API.md

 ### Execute script with API Key

-Request /api/ to get information about scripts and arguments with API key:
+Request `/api/` to get informations about scripts and arguments using *API key*:

 ```text
 GET /api/ HTTP/1.1
 Accept-Encoding: identity